Temple of Literature

-Van Mieu - Quoc Tu Giam (Hanoi Temple of Literature) is considered one of the top of the historical and beautiful sightseeings of Hanoi.
+Van Mieu - Quoc Tu Giam or Hanoi Temple of Literature is considered one of the tops of the historical and beautiful sightseeings of Hanoi.

-Unlike other religious temple, Temple of Literature is considered to be the first University of Vietnam.
+Unlike another religious temple, the Temple of Literature is considered to be the first University of Vietnam.
 Nowadays, the temple is not only a historical attraction but also attracts many candidates, students coming to pray for their studying career.

 Drum Tower In The Temple Of Literature

-Located in Dong Da District of Hanoi, Temple of Literature seats in the middle of 4 main crossing streets including Nguyen Thai Hoc, Ton Duc Thang, Van Mieu and Quoc Tu Giam street.
-Travelers can take bus No. 02, 23,38,25, or 41 to stop near the temple for a visit.
+Located in Dong Da District of Hanoi, Temple seats in the middle of 4 main crossing streets including Nguyen Thai Hoc, Ton Duc Thang, Van Mieu, and Quoc Tu Giam Street.
+Travellers can take bus No. 02, 23,38,25, or 41 to stop near the temple for a visit.
 You should show respect to the worship place by dressing conservatively.
-A small entrance fee (about $1) is collected for maintainance.
+A small entrance fee (about $1) is collected for maintenance.

 Let's discover the Temple of Literature by join our Hanoi City Tour